dhcgn/jpegli-windows-explorer-extension/README.md

 - Right-click a file or folder in Windows Explorer and select the optimization option.
 - Or, run the executable from the command line with a file or folder as an argument to optimize JPEGs.

+## Recommended Usage

+For best results, export your images from Lightroom, Capture One, or other photo applications using JPEG format with quality set to 100%.
+Then, use this CLI tool to optimize the exported JPEGs.
+While the tool also supports other file formats (such as PNG, GIF, JXL, etc.), metadata preservation is most reliable and fully supported for JPEG files.

+This workflow ensures you retain the highest image quality and complete metadata when optimizing your photos.

 ## Dependencies

 The application embeds: